 - Pressurize and leak test the interconnecting lines, including the fan coil unit, fittings, and brazed joints using the intended operating refrigerant, nitrogen, or dry air for leak testing.
 A pressure equal to the low side test pressure marked on the unit nameplate is recommended for leak testing.
 Repair any leaks found.
 Connect a good vacuum pump to both the low and high side service valves while still in their factory supplied position, isolating the refrigerant charge in the condensing unit.
 Draw a deep vacuum of at least 15pp microns.
 Do not use the motor compressor to pull a vacuum and do not operate the motor compressor in a vacuum. - Evacuate the system to hold at 500 microns and break the vacuum by releasing the factory refrigerant charge in the condensing unit to interconnect lines and fan coil unit by opening service valves.
 Remove the vacuum pump.
 The system is now ready for optimal charging.
-The condensing unit comes pre-refrigerant charged for 10 feet (3 meters) of interconnecting tube.
+Refer to pages 48-49 of this manual.
 Charge the system with the correct amount of refrigerant and mark the amount, with a ballpoint pen, in the space provided on the unit nameplate.